josemiguerra95/Stock-Analysis/README.md

 UCB-Challenge 2

 ## Overview of project
-The porpuse of the project is to help Steve to analyze an entire dataset by refactoring a Excel VBA code and improve the time that the code takes to run taking certain stock data from the years of 2017 and 2018 to indentidy if it's a good choice to invest on these stocks.
+The porpuse of the project is to help Steve to analyze an entire dataset by refactoring a Excel VBA code and improve the time that the code takes to run collecting certain stock data from the years of 2017 and 2018 to indentidy if it's a good choice to invest on these stocks.

 ## Results